andriichernenko/octopus/README.md

 ### Select next/previous/all occurrences

-- **Select next/previous** command finds the next/previous instance of the the selected text in the current file and adds a selection for it.
-Unlike a similar feature built into Xcode, it allows you to backtrack if you end up selecting too many occurrences.
+- **Select next/previous** command finds the next/previous instance of the selected text in the current file and adds a selection for it.
+Unlike a similar feature built into Xcode, it allows you to backtrack if you end up selecting too many instances.
-- **Select all occurrences** selects all occurrences at once.
+- **Select all occurrences** selects all instances at once.

 https://github.com/user-attachments/assets/02d3d19e-f9fb-41fb-b192-2ea70f3a1611